 With respect to Complainant's rights, the alleged registration of the disputed domain name without rights or legitimate interest and bad faith, the Panel holds as follows:

-The Complainant is the leading Italian banking group and also one of the protagonists in the European financial arena.
-Intesa Sanpaolo is the company resulting from the merger (effective as of January 1, 2007) between Banca Intesa S.p.A. and Sanpaolo IMI S.p.A., two of the top Italian banking groups.
+The Complainant is the leading Italian financial institute.
+It is the company resulting from the merger (2019) between SISALPAY and Banca 5 two of well-known Italian banking groups.